SantoshYadaw/insurance-fraud-detection/README.md

 ## Future Work
 - [ ] Using other loss functions to penalize the majority class
 - [ ] Ensemble of models to improve overall score
+- [ ] Write test cases for function
 - [ ] Hosting model and creating an API to serve model predictions

 ## References